This guide will help you understand all about psyche splitting off from trauma and how to heal from childhood trauma splitting.

 Resentments can weigh heavy on our mental and physical health.

-Chronic anger keeps you stuck in fight or flight and increases your risk for heart diseases.
+Chronic anger keeps you stuck in fight or flight and increases your risk for heart disease.

 In fact, research from The John Hopkins Hospital found that forgiveness practices lower the risk of heart attack, improve sleep, reduce pain, and decrease reported symptoms of anxiety and depression.